intra365/chef/docs/020-architecture/01-system-architecture.md

 The backend layer hosts all custom logic and integration services in a self-managed environment:

 ### Self-hosted Kubernetes
-Orchestrates ICING microservices (called "Mates") with:
+Orchestrates ICING microservices (called "Mates") with:[^2]

 - Container orchestration and scaling
 - Service mesh for inter-service communication
 - Health monitoring and auto-recovery
 - GitOps-based deployments

+[^2]: Kubernetes is an open-source container orchestration platform that automates deployment, scaling, and management of containerized applications.
+It has become the de facto standard for cloud-native applications.
+See [Kubernetes Documentation](https://kubernetes.io/docs/home/).

 ### PostgreSQL (with PgVector)
-Serves as the persistent store for:
+Serves as the persistent store for:[^3]

 - Application data
 - Context and state management
 - Vector embeddings for AI-powered search
 - Audit logs and compliance data

+[^3]: PostgreSQL is an advanced open-source relational database.
+The PgVector extension adds vector similarity search capabilities, enabling efficient storage and querying of embeddings for AI applications.
+See [PostgreSQL Documentation](https://www.postgresql.org/docs/) and [PgVector](https://github.com/pgvector/pgvector).

 ### NATS Event Bus
-Enables event-driven communication and orchestration (NATS or Kafka can be used):
+Enables event-driven communication and orchestration (NATS or Kafka can be used):[^4]

 - Asynchronous message passing
 - Publish-subscribe patterns
 - Request-reply patterns
 - Stream processing

+[^4]: NATS is a cloud-native messaging system designed for modern distributed systems.
+It provides lightweight pub-sub, request-reply, and streaming capabilities with strong security and resilience.
+See [NATS.io Documentation](https://docs.nats.io/).

 ### Optional Self-hosted LLM
 Enables secure, isolated AI reasoning and automation: